syncfusion-content/winui-docs/winui/Calendar-DatePicker/Getting-Started.md

 ---
 layout: post
-title: Getting started with WinUI SfCalendarDatePicker control | Syncfusion
+title: Getting started with WinUI CalendarDatePicker control | Syncfusion
 description: This section describes about how to add the SfCalendarDatePicker control into WinUI application and its basic features.
 platform: WinUI
 control: SfCalendarDatePicker